rosano/journal/content/posts/01hs711s8a1mpppa4msnnadt6b.md

 country: Canada
 categories: ["thought"]
 ---
-Avoid social structures that require a calculator.
+Avoid social structures that use a calculator.